But to do so, you’ll need to give feedback — and you’ll need to give it well.

 Customer experience: A customer survey or feedback form is good — but so is a face-to-face session like a group interview.
 This is where you’ll collect high-quality feedback that speaks to the customer experience.
 If you don’t request feedback, you won’t get it.
 Clients may be thrilled or they may be unhappy, but you won’t know until they suddenly decide to stop working with you.

 Specific deliverables or services: You’ll also need feedback on specific things: email copy, training sessions, a blog post, or strategy documents.
 To get good feedback, give good feedback.
-If you’ve established a solid relationship and given constructive feedback to your clients, they should be poised to do the same for you.
+If you’ve established a solid relationship and given constructive feedback to your clients, they should be comfortable doing the same for you.

 But you need to ask for it.
-Everything listed above — specific feedback at the right time through the right medium — is rarely someone’s default.
+Specific feedback at the right time through the right medium doesn't just happen.

 If you want specifics, don’t ask vague, open-ended questions.
 If you want feedback through a certain medium, ask for it.